 “Standard Surgical masks have not been specifically noted to be helpful for ophthalmologists, ophthalmic assistants or other healthcare workers as there is no evidence of their usefulness against virus transmission to the healthcare worker.
 However, we would understand that you might want to wear one if you feel it will help you avoid touching your face during clinic.
 If you do decide to wear one, it would be sensible to keep it on the whole clinic rather than taking it on and off which could transfer virus to hands.”
 27th March 2020 – Read more.

-The World Health Organisation has also answered this question on disposable face masks; stating that:
+The World Health Organisation has also answered this question on disposable face masks; stating on the 31st of March that: